algorandfoundation/algokit-cli/docs/architecture-decisions/2024-03-06_local_dev_ui_packaging.md

 - Wails has init templates for major web framework.
 React + TypeScript + Vite is supported.
 - Wails has a auto codegen to generate the contract between the main process and the renderer process.
 - Wails doesn't have built-in code signing for Windows and Mac.
 However, the document on how to do code signing with GitHub actions is very detailed.
+- Wails is less resource hungry compared to Electron, testing with a simple (Hello World) app:
+  - Wails uses 30MB of RAM and 0.1% CPU on a M1 Mac, 32GB of RAM.
+  - The package size for macOS is about 5MB.

 **Cons**

 - Documentation isn't as comprehensive as Electron and Tauri.
+Because of this, I didn't investigate much further into Wails.
 - The code to interact with file systems, shell and child processes will be written in Go, which would be a new language in the AlgoKit ecosystem and a less common skill in market.
 - No built-in updater.
 It is tracked in this [issue](https://github.com/wailsapp/wails/issues/1178).
 - Wails is based on WebView, therefore, it has the same cross-platform issues with Tauri.